 Maximise your holiday by flying through the night to Bangkok, Thailand’s bright-lights, fast-paced metropolis.

-After being whisked off to Sala Rattanakosin, your home for three nights, the day is yours.
+After being whisked off to Anantara Riverside Bangkok Resort, your home for three nights, the day is yours.
 Relax at the hotel.
 Or for those who just can’t wait, head out to start exploring the city and its 400 temples.
-At sunset, the hotel’s rooftop bar is the place to be.
-Raise a glass to your holiday in Thailand, while soaking up the view of the Chao Phraya river and Wat Arun.
+At sunset, head to one of the city's rooftop bars and raise a glass to your holiday in Thailand, while soaking up the view of the Chao Phraya river.
 Wander through the Old Quarter past glittering golden temples – for once not overrun by tourists – on your way to one of the city’s trendiest rooftop restaurants, perhaps Alfresco 64 or Sirocco.

 This afternoon, explore on a Bangkok Sunset cycling tour of the city’s highlights.
 Peddle through Klongsan Market, past a riverside Chinese pagoda.
 Refuel at a local food market, where you’ll hop off and wander the stalls with your Bangkok-based, foodie guide.
 Next stop: Wat Arun – the Temple of Dawn – where you’ll marvel at its 82m high phrang (Khmer-style tower).
 Peddle past Wat Rakhang Khositaram, Sanam Luang and the Grand Palace before a stop at Wat Pho.
 The final call on your bike tour is Pak Klong Talad, the city’s flower market.